MiamiOH-CSE274/Portfolio/README.md

 * Select any of your labs or projects that uses dynamic memory, and explain how memory is managed.
 In particular, you must show that your program does not leak memory, and does not suffer from dangling pointers or out of bounds array access.
 This will probably require referring to your code, providing links.

 5 - Create collection classes using templates in C++
 ----
 Possible sources of evidence (do one):

 * Any of the labs or projects, provided it uses templates in an interesting way.
+The Hashing Lab uses templates in an interesting way.
+The link to my Hashing Lab repository on github is: https://github.com/MiamiOH-CSE274/05_Hashing_Lab/tree/kojsmn

+Templates allow easy reuse of code.
+Templates can handle many different data types.
+This allows the programmer to decide what type of data type they would like to use.
+In the Hashing Lab, I use a template where that looks like template <class Key, class T>.
+This allows the user to specify what data type they would like K(key) to be and what data type they would like T(data) to be.
+In the main.cpp file this line:  HashTable<std::string,int> testTable; tells the compiler that K is a string type and T is an int type.
+With this template, we could change K and T to be whatever data types we would like without having to change the HashTable.ipp file that contains the methods.
+Since this is a template the methods in the HashTable.ipp file will run with different data types as K and T.

 30 - Using time and space analysis, justify the selection of a data structure for a given application
 ----